meysamrezaee/tax_assistant/README.md

 ```

-## Roadmap

-[x] FastAPI back-end
-[x] Next.js front-end
-[x] Ollama integration
-[x] Session-based chat memory
-[x] Dynamic model selection
-[x] PDF ingestion pipeline
-[x] ChromaDB vector storage
-[x] Retrieval-Augmented Generation (RAG)
-[x] Source citations

 ## Disclaimer

-This application was developed as a software engineering and AI portfolio project to demonstrate Retrieval-Augmented Generation (RAG), document retrieval, and local LLM integration.
+- This application was developed as a software engineering and AI portfolio project to demonstrate Retrieval-Augmented Generation (RAG), document retrieval, and local LLM integration.
-It is not intended to provide professional tax advice.
+- It is not intended to provide professional tax advice.
 Users should verify all information against official government publications and consult a qualified tax professional when appropriate.
-The author is not responsible for any financial, legal, or tax-related outcomes resulting from the use of this software.
+- The author is not responsible for any financial, legal, or tax-related outcomes resulting from the use of this software.

 ## License